ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When an access token becomes invalid (e.g., due to its expiration or revocation), RS MUST delete the access token and the associated OSCORE Security Context, and MUST notify C with an error response with code 4.01 (Unauthorized) for any long running request, as specified in {{Section 5.8.3 of RFC9200}}.

+## Authentication Credential Invalidity # {#auth-cred-validity}

+If an authentication credential AUTH\_CRED\_C of C is invalidated (e.g., it expires), then the following applies:

+* RS MUST delete all the stored access tokens that specify AUTH\_CRED\_C in the "cnf" claim.

+* C MUST delete every stored access token such that C obtained the first access token of the same series through the response to an access token request specifying AUTH\_CRED\_C, e.g., in the "req_cnf" parameter (see {{c-as}}).

+* RS and C MUST abort and purge all the EDHOC sessions that used AUTH\_CRED\_C and successfully completed, as well as the OSCORE Security Context derived from those sessions (see {{discard-context}}).

+If an authentication credential AUTH\_CRED\_RS of RS is invalidated (e.g., it expires), then the following applies:

+* C MUST delete every stored access token such that C obtained the first access token of the same series through an access token response specifying AUTH\_CRED\_RS, e.g., in the 'rs_cnf' parameter (see {{as-c}}).

+* C MUST delete every stored access token that C specified (by value or be reference) during an EDHOC session that used AUTH\_CRED\_RS and successfully completed.

+* RS and C MUST abort and purge all the EDHOC sessions that used AUTH\_CRED\_RS and successfully completed, as well as the OSCORE Security Context derived from those sessions (see {{discard-context}}).

+## EDHOC Session Invalidity # {#session-validity}

+If an EDHOC session is aborted and purged for other reasons than those in {{auth-cred-validity}}, then RS and C that established the session MUST delete the OSCORE Security Context derived from that session (see {{discard-context}}).

 # Secure Communication with AS # {#secure-comm-as}

 As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (RS and/or C) and AS communicates via the /token or /introspect endpoint.
 When using this profile, the use of CoAP {{RFC7252}} and OSCORE {{RFC8613}} for this communication is RECOMMENDED.
 Other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} (such as HTTP and DTLS {{RFC9147}} or TLS {{RFC8446}}) MAY be used instead.